 I was lucky to have seen it at all.
 “Sometimes we have to wait for hours after the herd arrives at the river,” David explained.
-“None of the animals want to go first, because they will be a target for the crocodiles, but as soon as one goes, the rest follow.”
+“None of the animals want to go first, because they will be a target for the crocodiles, but as soon as one goes, the rest follow.
+None of them wants to be last either.”
 However, there were no crocodile attacks this time.
 “They’re all full from the big crossing yesterday,” David said.
 “Once a crocodile has eaten a wildebeest, it doesn’t need to eat again for several days.”

 After the last wildebeest had climbed the rocky bank, we drove ahead of the herd onto a hilltop, from where we saw a long line of much calmer animals file past on their way to the Serengeti.
 It was an exhilarating experience, and I felt lucky to have glimpsed one of nature’s most exciting spectacles.
 I had seen it before on TV but that didn’t compare to being there in person.
 Even the long drive added to the thrill when it finally happened.